NachtRaveVL/PCA9685-Arduino/README.md

 This library allows communication with boards running a PCA6985 16-channel PWM driver module.
 It supports a wide range of available functionality, from setting the output PWM frequecy, allowing multi-device proxy addressing, and provides an assistant class for working with Servos.

-Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might want to ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` is properly defined for any architecture used.
+Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
+Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

+Dependencies include: CoopTask (alternate to Scheduler, disableable), Scheduler (SAM/SAMD only, disableable), and SoftwareI2CLibrary (optional)

 The datasheet for the IC is available at <http://www.nxp.com/documents/data_sheet/PCA9685.pdf>.